upenndigitalscholarship/monuments-research-group/essay/Arthur-Ashe-on-Monument-Avenue.md

 second time following the initial debate and hearing.
 However, it was an extremely divided decision.
-The statue was approved "despite objections from the city's vice mayor and the other opponents that the statue's design is not high enough quality to be place\[d\] there."[^13]
+The statue was approved "despite objections from the city's vice mayor and the other opponents that the statue's design is not high enough quality to be place\[d\] there."[^14]

-By April of 1996, the controversy had gone to court, the *Philadelphia Tribune* was reporting on efforts by private citizens to use legal means to prevent the erection of the Ashe monument:
+By April of 1996, the controversy had gone to court, the *Philadelphia Tribune* was reporting on efforts by private citizens to use legal means to prevent the erection of the Ashe monument.
+One Edward J. Willis, II, petitioned through the circuit court to block the Ashe monument from going up:

-> Edward J. Willis II has filed a petition in Circuit Court appealing
-> the City Council's decision to put the Ashe statue on Monument Avenue.
 > He contends the city is failing to protect historic property.
 Willis
 > argues that the monument site is within the street's historic district
 > and is situated at an important location within the city's second line
 > of defense during the Civil War.
 He says the modern statue also
-> violates the city code and will harm tourism.[^14]
+> violates the city code and will harm tourism.[^15]

-The *Philadelphia Tribune* noted that the statue would be moved from Monument Avenue to the Hard Road to Glory Sports Hall of Fame "when and if the hall is built."[^15] If the statue is moved, the article states that there would be "an international competition for a statue of another Black hero to go to Monument Avenue."[^16]
+The *Philadelphia Tribune* noted that the statue would be moved from Monument Avenue to the Hard Road to Glory Sports Hall of Fame "when and if the hall is built."[^16] If the statue is moved, the article stated that there would be "an international competition for a statue of another Black hero to go to Monument Avenue."[^17]

 The Ashe statue was unveiled on Monument Avenue on July 10, 1996.
+In June of 2020, during the protest movement that brought down Confederate monuments around the US, the statue was targeted by a vandal who tagged it with the slogan "White Lives Matter."

 *Justin Seward*

-References

-Slud, Martha.
-"Arthur Ashe Statue Planned for Confederate Row in Va."
-*Philadelphia Tribune*, 06/27/1995, 6C.
+**References**

+Colvin, Leonard E. "Richmond Council Challenged by Ashe's Widow to Reconsider." *New Journal and* Guide, January 10, 1996, 1.

 Daniel, Douglass.
 "Placement of Ashe Statue Causes Delay in Richmond."
-*Philadelphia Tribune*, 07/07/1995, 2B.
+*Philadelphia Tribune*, July 7, 1995, 2B.

+Garcia, Sandra E. "Arthur Ashe Statue in Virginia Vandalized with 'White Lives Matter.'" *New York Times*, June 17, 2020.

+Gearan, Anne.
+"Feelings Mixed on Ashe Statue Location." *Philadelphia Tribune*, July 25, 1995, 6C.

+Lassiter, Darryl D. "Arthur Ashe Remembered." *Atlanta Daily World*, Oct.
+19, 1997, 8.

+*National Newspaper Publishers Association*.
+"Ashe Statue Rejected by Richmond City Council." *Winston-Salem Chronicle*, March 21, 1996.

 *Philadelphia Tribune*.
+"Ashe Statue Controversy Going to Court."
+April 5, 1996, 5B.

+*Philadelphia Tribune*.
 "Only a Few Protest at Ashe Ceremony."
-08/22/1995, 6C.
+August 22, 1995, 6C.

-*Philadelphia Tribune*.
-"Ashe Statue Controversy Going to Court."
-04/05/1996, 5B.

-Colvin, Leonard E. "Richmond Council Challenged by Ashe's Widow to Reconsider." *New Journal and* Guide, 01/10/1996, 1.
+Slud, Martha.
+"Arthur Ashe Statue Planned for Confederate Row in Va."

-Gearan, Anne.
-"Feelings Mixed on Ashe Statue Location." *Philadelphia Tribune*, 07/25/1995, 6C.
+*Philadelphia Tribune*, June 27, 1995, 6C.

-Lassiter, Darryl D. "Arthur Ashe Remembered." *Atlanta Daily World*, 10/19/1997, 8.

-*National Newspaper Publishers Association*.
-"Ashe Statue Rejected by Richmond City Council." *Winston-Salem Chronicle*, 03/21/1996.

 *Winston-Salem Chronicle*.
 "Mayor Wants Arthur Ashe Monument in Sports Hall of Fame."
-01/11/1996.
+January 11, 1996.

 [^1]: Slud, "Arthur Ashe Statue Planned for Confederate Row in Va.," 6C.